ZhgChg.Li

 Verify App Store Connect API Webhook Notifications

-When creating a Webhook, we enter a “Secret” string.
+When creating a Webhook, we input a “Secret” string.
 It is recommended to verify requests to prevent the Webhook URL from leaking, which could allow malicious actors to forge and send Webhook events to your service.

 Verification Method:

-Perform HMAC-SHA256 on the Request Body using your configured secret key and output a HEX string.
-Compare this string with the value following
+Perform HMAC-SHA256 on the Request Body using your set secret key and output a HEX string.
+Compare this string with the value after hmacsha256= in the x-apple-signature field of the Request Headers.

 Implementation — Nodejs: